Relationship Serenity™

 Keep your side of the street clean so you stay spiritually aligned with your program

-The transformation: From "I want them to suffer" to "I want my peace more than I want their punishment."
+Transformation: From "I want them to suffer" to "I want my peace more than I want their punishment."

 As the Big Book reminds us: "Resentment is the number one offender.
 It destroys more alcoholics than anything else."
 The Resentment Reset helps you clear this danger before it takes your serenity — or your sobriety.